-Nutritional information in packed food for human consumption must be provided in Spanish either on the label or, under certain circumstances, on an authorized sticker/label affixed to the product.
-Whenever the label on the imported product is written in a language other than Spanish, an additional label can be used to provide the information required by Resolutions 5109 and Resolution 810.
-In the case of labels in languages different from Spanish, complementary labels translated to Spanish, that comply with the requirements of Resolution 810 and added on a visible place of the package, can be affixed to the product before, during or after the nationalization process at authorized warehouses or storage facilities (in any case, before its commercialization).
+Nutritional information in packaged food for human consumption must be provided in Spanish either on the label or, under certain circumstances, on an authorized sticker/label affixed to the product.
+Whenever the label on the imported product is written in a language other than Spanish, an additional label can be used to provide the information required by Resolutions 5109, 810, and 2492.
 However, INVIMA will require original labels that, at the very least, include expiration date and lot number.

-When food products or food raw food materials originate in countries where information on the expiration date and/or minimum shelf life ("best before...") information is not required, the importer must get prior approval from INVIMA by providing that information in a document issued by the producer/manufacturer.
-Note: a U.S. date is registered MM/DD/YYYY, whereas in Colombia the date is registered DD/MM/YYYY.
-An importer can amend label requirements during or after nationalization, but prior to the sale of the product.
+When food products or raw food materials originate in countries where information on the expiration date and/or minimum shelf life is not required, the importer must get prior approval from INVIMA by providing that information in a document issued by the producer/manufacturer.
+Note, U.S. dates are registered as MM/DD/YYYY, whereas in Colombia the date is registered DD/MM/YYYY.
+An importer can amend labels during or after nationalization, but prior to the sale of the product.
 However, this "labeling adjustment" does not extend to lot numbers or expiration dates.
 As such, wrong lot numbers or expiration dates may result in the rejection or destruction of shipments.